How to Buy Cheap Prescription Drugs Outside the United States (Safely!)

 There was one suspiciously-timed sting in 2005:

 Prior to November 17, 2005, CBP [U.S. Customs and Border Protection agency] officials tolerated prescription drug mail orders from Canada of up to 90 days worth of medication, “generally interpreting U.S. laws against the importation of drugs as applying to wholesalers and distributors.”
 However, the CBP began strictly enforcing importation laws on November 17, 2005, two days after the beginning of open enrollment for the Medicare prescription drug program.
-This policy change lead consumer groups and Canadian pharmacies to complain that CBP’s policy was intended to encourage seniors to enroll in the Medicare plan and decrease competition for often costly prescription drugs.
+This policy change text-normal consumer groups and Canadian pharmacies to complain that CBP’s policy was intended to encourage seniors to enroll in the Medicare plan and decrease competition for often costly prescription drugs.
 CBP officials denied this charge, noting that the new enforcement policy was designed “to protect consumers from potentially dangerous drugs manufactured abroad.”
 For the next eleven months, CBP agents confiscated mail packages with foreign prescription drugs and often destroyed the drugs, then mailed letters about the violation to consumers attempting to import the drugs.
 An estimated 37,000 to 40,000 packages were detained by CBP during this period 4

 Nonetheless, ever since 2006 the CBP has announced that agents now, “focus on intercepting only counterfeit medicines, narcotics, and illegal drugs.”
 As a result, the FDA assumed the primary responsibility for determining whether Canadian and other international drug imports may legally enter the United States.
 However, the FDA's Regulatory Procedures Manual states that: